 The shared palettes of materials and architectural features common to each property, together with spacious landscapes grounds and spatial relationship of building line to street, provide a strong sense of unity within the Conservation Area.
 Whilst the richness of detailing unique to each property adds variety and captures the eye.
-These are qualities that give Hesketh Road Conservation Area its special character and appearance and unique sense of place.
+These are qualities that give Hesketh Road Conservation Area its special character, appearance, and uniqueness.